Top 40+ ASP.NET MVC Interview Questions & Answers

 • [AllowAnonymous] is commonly applied to login, registration, or public-facing pages that do not require authentication to access.
 It is often used with the [Authorize] attribute, which only restricts access to authenticated users.

-55. Explain the Dependency Injection (DI) concept in ASP.NET MVC and provide examples of DI containers.
+55. Explain DI in ASP.NET MVC and provide examples.

 Ans:

-Dependency Injection (DI) in ASP.NET MVC is a design pattern that promotes loose coupling between components by injecting dependencies into a class from external sources.
-DI containers such as Autofac, Ninject, or Unity are used to manage the creation and lifetime of objects and their dependencies, allowing dependencies to be resolved and injected automatically by the container.
+Dependency Injection (DI) in ASP.NET MVC is a design pattern that promotes loose coupling by injecting dependencies into a class from external sources.
+DI containers like Autofac, Ninject, or Unity manage object creation and their dependencies.
+These containers automatically resolve and inject dependencies into classes.
+This approach simplifies dependency management and enhances testability and maintainability.

 Ans:

-57. Explain the concept of Action Filters in ASP.NET MVC and provide examples of everyday use cases for action filters.
+57. Explain Action Filters in ASP.NET MVC and give everyday use cases.

 Ans: